-The article has become unusually lengthy as I had to weave my many present and past spiritual experiences and knit them together, churn and then conclude the eternal knowledge that is underlying and flowing silently in these experiences.
-This and the latter posts can be summarized into one theme – that of Super Consciousness and you can break this post into many parts and treat each event, story or experience as a whole.
-The topic is complex but can be made simple by breaking it into many small simple concepts and once when everything is understood and absorbed, the main concept can be understood in entirety.
+The article has become lengthy as I had to weave my many present and past spiritual experiences and knit them together.
+Churn and then conclude the eternal knowledge that is underlying and flowing silently in these experiences.
+This and the latter posts can be summarized into one theme – that of Super Consciousness and you may break this post into many parts and treat each event, story or experience as a whole.
+The topic is complex but can be made simple by breaking it into many small, simple concepts.
+Once when everything is understood and absorbed, the main concept can be understood in entirety.
 There will be three parts on Super Consciousness and the complete picture will come alive after all three are presented to you in a row.

 I was in Delhi for a week a few days back and I took some time off and visited Sri Aurobindo Ashram for meditation; and this time also for one interesting assignment.
-Since the past many weeks, I was looking for a picture of a Banyan tree for the blog in case I ever needed it for future posts.
+Since the past many weeks, I was looking for a real picture of a Banyan tree for the blog in case I ever needed it for future posts.
 I was not successful in my search in Mumbai.
-So I thought I will go the Ashram in Delhi and take a nice picture of a Banyan Tree.
+So I thought I will go the Ashram in Delhi and take a nice picture of a Banyan Tree, there will some.
 I took my camera and eventually managed to find the right type of tree in that area and I took a few good pictures.
-However, what I never dreamt in my life was that I would be so blessed to receive such rare and worthy insights in the occult and spiritual world and that too from a Banyan Tree!!
-By occult I mean the unseen forces in nature and not tamasic or dark forces.
-But before I tell you more about it, let’s talk about the other associated aspect of this post-
+However, what I never imagined in my life was that I would be so blessed to receive such rare and worthy insights in the occult and spiritual world and that too from a Banyan Tree!!
+By occult I mean the unseen forces in nature and not tamasik or the dark forces.
+However, before I tell you more about it, let’s talk about the other associated aspect of this post-

 How do the yogis achieve the highest levels of Consciousness?

 Each man possesses a mental body of his own.
 It is the energy of the kind of thoughts that dwell and are nurtured in the mind.
 His intellectual property, his process of thinking and the kind of thoughts nurtured are all included in the mental body.
-Each thought that we send out, each thought that we receive and the cumulative power of it all makes a man what he is and it this thought power to which we are attracted in some people or repelled depending on the quality of thought.
+Each thought that we send out, each thought that we receive and the cumulative power of it all makes a man what he is.
+Moreover, it this thought power to which we are attracted in some people or repelled depending on their quality of thought.

-There are three types of power that a man possesses in his consciousness.
+There are three types of power that a man possesses in his consciousness or chetna.

-Ichcha Shakti or the power of one’s desire, one’s motivation, initiation and wish.
+1. Ichcha Shakti – the power of one’s desire, one’s motivation, initiation and wish.

-Sankalp Shakti -.
-This word is also used for determination many a times.
-Sankalp here means the rise of a thought, the power of a person’s thoughts hidden in the mind.
-Every thought that is born is like a wave in an ocean, and has its magnetic power.
+Sankalpa Shakti –This word is also used for determination many a times.
+Sankalpa here means the rise of a thought, the power of a person’s thoughts hidden in the mind.
+Every thought that is born is like a wave in an ocean and has its magnetic power.
 It draws to itself positive or negative circumstances.
 The more positive our thoughts, the more power we possess and vice versa.
 Attention should be paid by us every time we think and to our quality of thoughts.
 We should discard the evil, bad and weak thoughts.
-In their place cultivate and nurture positive, constructive, creative and healthy thoughts.
+In their place cultivate and nurture positive, constructive, creative, beneficial, powerful and healthy thoughts.

 King Drupad of Panchal vowed to kill the man who was once his best friend, Drona out of enmity and hatred.
 Hence he wished for a son who would one day grow up and kill his enemy.
 He performed a putrayeshti yagya to beget a son for this purpose.
 Such detrimental thoughts should always be destroyed immediately.

-Kriya Shakti– Kriya means to do, shakti means power- the power and force to perform actions.
+Kriya Shakti– Kriya means to do, shakti means power, the power and force to perform actions in humans.
 Some people have more energy and force to work than others.
 The reason for this is that both the body and mind of such people are robust and healthy and they are in tune with nature’s powers.
 Such people not only perform better than others but they also produce better results in shorter duration because of their kriya shakti.
 Such people are proficient and they produces works of excellence, creativity, beauty, grace and meaningful subjects in their areas.
 They reach their pinnacle of excellence at an early stage.

 All the three shaktis are divine powers only but its uses are different.
 We need to become aware of these three latent powers in us.
 These shaktis push us to move up in great strides on the spiritual path and we are transformed quickly.
-We need all these shaktis as we progress our way up.
+We need all these shaktis as we progress our way up as we progress.
 They should be cultivated and increased by the practice of concentration and meditation.
 Our focus should always be on our own welfare and liberation.

-The yogis know about these hidden powers and they practice austerity, self control, control of senses and mind, contemplation, read scriptures, do service or seva, giving up all the vices to purify their being.
-No wonder their consciousness is cleaner, purer and higher than the masses.
+The yogis know about these hidden powers and they practice austerity, self control, control of senses and mind, contemplation, read scriptures, do service or seva, give up all the vices to purify their being.
+No wonder their consciousness is cleaner, purer and superior than the masses.

 Once the desire or ichcha is ignited, the seeker must make his desire firm, discuss with the guru and the peer and then do a pratigya or make a pledge .
 Once the sankalp or determination has been done, then we must act on it.

-In the morning before I left for the ashram, I meditated at home as usual.
-To my surprise, Sri Aurobindoji surfaced in my mind and informed me that there are 5 main verses in Bhagwad Geeta.
+In the morning before I left for the Ashram, I meditated at home as usual in the morning.
+To my surprise, Sri Aurobindo surfaced in my mind and informed me that there are five main verses in Bhagwad Geeta.
 Out of these one is verse 1 of Chapter 15

 Urdhva mulam adhah shakhamashwatham prahuravyayam I